tolentinoel/tolentinoel/README.md

 My name is Ellaine.
 (Yes, it's Elaine with 2 L's 😄).
 I am a Full stack Software Engineer based from Silicon Valley with a Bachelor of Science in Interior Design degree from the [University of Santo Tomas (Philippines)](https://www.ust.edu.ph/academics/programs/bachelor-of-science-in-interior-design/) and more than 8 years of hospitality experience.
 I love building and seeing projects come to life.
 Front-end Development is my fave!
 Currently just completed a fully remote apprenticeship program with Microsoft Leap and now transitioning to be a full-time Software Engineer at Microsoft in Redmond,WA.

 😄 **Pronouns**: She/They<br/>
-🌱 **Learning**: Currently sharpening my JavaScript, TypeScript and React skills.<br/>
+🌱 **Learning**: Currently sharpening my JavaScript, TypeScript and React skills.
+Practicing said skills by building a small project called [Taskies](https://github.com/tolentinoel/Typescript_taskies) -- a to-do list app built from Typescript!<br/>
-💡 **Fun fact**: I am a percussion aficionado, but my most favorite instruments are drums 🥁 and guitar🎸.
+💡 **Fun fact**: I am a percussion aficionado, my most favorite instruments are the drums 🥁 and acoustic guitar.

 ## How to reach me 📫: